NYULibraries/sdr-documentation/accessioning-workflow.md

 find . -name "*.shp" > ~/Desktop/east_view_files.txt
 # this saves the result to a text file, which makes it easy to see how many shapefiles exist
 ```
 The above process is just one way to determine how many layers exist in a collection.
 You could also count these manually, or view the list of files in Finder, select them all, then hit ``command+c`` and then paste the result into a spreadsheet.
+Obviously, the kind of file you're collecting matters, so you should adjust accordingly.

 ## 2a.
 Creating Repository Records / "Minting Handles"

 Once the number of items in a given collection is determined, the next step is to "mint" the requisite number of IDs from the FDA.
+Note that all collection additions should follow this minting process from the start. **Do not create an item in the SDR using the DSpace interface.** Instead, even if you are only creating one item, still follow this process.

 SDR assets span two different collections on the FDA, both located within the [Division of Libraries]("https://archive.nyu.edu/handle/2451/14821") community.
 They are:
  - [Spatial Data Repository]("https://archive.nyu.edu/handle/2451/33902") `dspace id: 651`
   -- By default, all items in this collection are public and world-accessible; accordingly, only open-data or non-licensed datasets should go here
  - [Spatial Data Repository (Private)]("https://archive.nyu.edu/handle/2451/33903") `dspace id: 652`